srjr-hkannan/BacColonyGrowth/README.md

 Contact: hkannan@ucsd.edu, paul.sun@csulb.edu

 ### SOFTWARE DEPENDENCIES:
-Tested with the following software versions:
+The code has been tested with the following software versions:
 +	**Operating system**: Ubuntu 20.04 LTS
 + **Compiler**: g++ (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0 and OpenMP 201511   <br/><br/>
 No non-standard hardware is required to run simulations.